Terms Conditions And Regulations 2021-2022 Academic Year

 CONTRACT TRANSFER OF OBLIGATION

 If a student of third (3rd) semester standing or higher who is enrolled and attending the University’s Behrend campus has accepted the HFS Contract and is interested in cancelling the HFS Contract, they may transfer the obligation of the HFS Contract to another eligible student by processing an HFS Contract Transfer of Obligation through the Housing and Food Services Office within the identified timeframe and according to the following conditions.
+The student who transfers the obligation of the HFS Contract will be charged a $100 administrative fee applied to the student’s LionPATH account once the Transfer of Obligation has been processed.

 CONDITIONS OF A HFS CONTRACT TRANSFER OF OBLIGATION